 - Proposed projects must not fit within the scope of funded research programs of any team member.
 Recipients of prior BIRC seed grants may submit continuation applications, e.g. in response to review requests for additional data.

 - Awards support MRI, TMS, and/or EEG usage at BIRC.
 Awards may not be used to cover any other research costs.
-Awards will typically support up to 20 hours of MRI time, or 20 sessions of TMS or EEG time, or an additive combination of modalities (e.g. a multimodal study could request up to 20 MRI sessions and 20 EEG sessions).
+Awards will typically support up to 20 1-hour MRI sessions, or 20 sessions of TMS or EEG time, or an additive combination of modalities (e.g. a multimodal study could request up to 20 MRI sessions and 20 EEG sessions).
 Additional time may be granted with appropriate justification (e.g. a study involves unusually long protocols, or multiple visits).
 When estimating the time needed per session, account for all setup and cleanup time.

 - Projects must have IRB approval before awards are released.

 - Any research products must acknowledge BIRC support.
 BIRC staff or IBRAIN fellows must be included as authors when they provide substantive theoretical, design, or analysis support.

 - An annual report is required, describing progress towards funding and any research products.